Chipotle raises average hourly wage, looks to hire 20,000 workers

 Raising the minimum wage to $15 an hour has also been on U.S. President Joe Biden's agenda.
 He had even tried to plug it into the COVID-19 relief bill signed in March, but Congress stripped it from the package.

-Late last month his administration took the first step, signing an order to raise wages to $5 for federal workers. (reut.rs/3o5odW9)
+Late last month his administration took the first step, signing an order to raise wages to $5 for federal workers. (https://reut.rs/3o5odW9)

 Chipotle said it would offer a $200 employee referral bonus for crew members and $750 for apprentices or general managers.